It’s been cold in St. Louis. Most of the winter we spent much more time indoors.

 The problem is that we have been competing for space in the warmth with other residents.

-These residents don’t pay rent, they eat our food, and they certainly don’t clean up after themselves.
+These residents don’t pay rent and they certainly don’t clean up after themselves but they do eat our food.

 We have mice.